There's a Stock Market-Themed Cocktail Bar in Hong Kong

 Homestyle, made-from-scratch comfort food classics

-This neighborhood favorite is back and better than ever after a brief hiatus.
-You can still grab a cup of coffee and a fresh-baked pastry in the rebuilt bakery a few doors down from the original, or head to the separate dine-in space for a sit-down meal.
-It still looks like it was decorated by the most hipster grandmother ever (and it's kept the cellphone-free stipulation on the menu), but the new name pays homage to the neighborhood's past.
+The Devil’s Food bakery has been a neighborhood favorite since 1999, and you can still grab a cup of coffee and a fresh-baked pastry there.
+But The Cookery is now its own separate dine-in space that looks like it was decorated by the most hipster grandmother ever.
+The “Myrtle Hill” reference in the name pays homage to the neighborhood's past, and a cell phone-free stipulation on the menu upholds the spot's commitment to honoring simpler times.
 The menu covers all the basics: buttermilk pancakes, challah French toast, quiche, and eggs Benedict, but the undeniable charm makes the dining experience anything but ordinary.

 Baker (& other locations)